credo-quia-absurdum/llm-lex-parse/llm_lex_parse/llm_parse/parser_spec.md

 ### 3.3 Parsing Strategy

 - Implement a table-driven LALR(1) parser.
-Construct LR(1) item sets for the grammar, merge compatible lookahead sets, and derive ACTION/GOTO tables that the runtime uses to shift and reduce.
+Augment the grammar with `program' -> program`, construct the canonical LR(1) item sets, merge compatible states, and derive ACTION/GOTO tables that the runtime uses to shift, reduce, or accept.
 - Generate parsing tables ahead of time (either as static Python dictionaries checked into the repo or dynamically at startup using only the Python standard library).
+Persist the tables in a deterministic format so experiments remain reproducible.
 - Maintain an explicit parse stack of states and grammar symbols.
-Follow the customary LALR loop: consult ACTION[state, token], shift or reduce accordingly, and log each completed reduction before updating the stack.
+For each input token, consult `ACTION[state, lookahead]`; perform the indicated shift or reduce, print the reduction immediately when `reduce` is triggered, and follow `GOTO` to push the correct successor state.
+Enter the accept state when ACTION returns `ACCEPT`.
 - Handle the dangling `else` by ensuring the grammar or precedence rules resolve the ambiguity in favour of binding `ELSE` to the nearest unmatched `IF`.
+Encode any precedence directives directly into the table-construction phase so no ad-hoc runtime fixes are required.

 ### 3.4 Error Reporting